Take Action: Stay Active

 - If it’s hard for you to be active for more than 10 minutes at once, do 10 minutes of activity a few times during the day.

-- If you have a health condition, be as active as you can be.
-Your doctor can help you choose the best activities for you.
+If you have a health condition, be as active as you can be.
+Talk with your doctor about the best activities for you.

 - Choose lots of vegetables and fruits in different colors.

-- Make sure most of your grains (like rice and pasta) are whole grains.
+- Make sure most of your grains are whole grains, like brown rice and whole wheat.

-- Choose lean meats, poultry, seafood, beans, eggs, and nuts.
+- Choose healthy sources of protein like seafood, lean meats and poultry, eggs, beans, and nuts.

-- Stay away from trans and saturated fats, cholesterol, sodium (salt), and added sugar.
+- Stay away from trans fats, saturated fats, and added sugars.

 If you smoke, quit.